VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 small number of vCPU cores and small amount of RAM on `vmselect`, while heavy queries over big number of time series (>10K) usually require bigger number of vCPU cores and bigger amounts of RAM.

+In general it is recommended increasing the number of vCPU cores and RAM per `vmselect` node for higher query performance, while adding new `vmselect` nodes only when old nodes are overloaded with incoming query stream.

 ### Helm